boffyd/UdacityMLOPs-Capstone/README.md

 ## Project Set Up and Installation
 Firstly to run models and environments in Azure you need a login.
 In this case the UDACITY VM access point is used with a predifined login and access to compute resources.

+From the login the basic steps involved are

+1. Upload or provide URL access to the dataset
+2. Run the AutoML notebook, here the dataset is run through the AutoML config based on parameter setups as appointed in the Python SDK (notebook).
+Once the experiment is complete, the children runs are compared for the best model.
+3. Run the Hyperdrive notebook.
+This includes udpating a train.py script to allow access to the dataset, either locally or through a URL and provide any preprocessing steps.
+Hyperdrive allows the use of pytorch, tensorflow and Sckit learn packages which enables the use of typical Python learning algoritms.
+The train script includes suitable preprocessing steps as required to pass to the model.
+The model also includes several parameters that allow passing to the hyperdrive portion of the script run config.
+This allows the Machine Learner to optimise a chosen model and ideally improve the results.
+4. Compare the two experiments and deploy the best model.
+5. Access the scoring UI to test the endpoint i.e. put new data through the model.

 ## Dataset

 ### Overview